gradus/blacksmith-blog/pages/contributing-to-open-source/content.md

     source code.
 3. At the very least, study the code and see if you can find something that might be a nice addition or bug fix and submit an issue.
-4. Start by helping improve documentation of fixing minor issues or bugs.
+4. Start by helping improve documentation or fixing minor bugs.
     This will help you get to know the code better.
 5. Usually, there will be some issues in a project that are simple and it is just a matter of tracking down the code and adding a few lines or removing to fix.

 ##### There are a few advantages to contributing to open source

-1. You have the control to help better the tools you use.
+1. You have the control to help make better the tools you use.
 2. You have the ability to make these tools better for others to use.
 3. You take the time to read other people's code which, in a lot of cases can make you a better programmer.
 4. You are learning and expanding your knowledge outside of your